MISSION

 From the dispatch response, capture BOTH:

-If EITHER field is missing from the dispatch result, FAIL FAST.
-Surface
+If the background task id is missing from the dispatch result, FAIL FAST.

-an explicit error to the user and abort Phase E/F. Without `output_file`
+Surface an explicit error to the user and abort Phase E/F. The orphan-recovery

 ### Phase E — State-file write